DizaPointman/gid-gud/README.md

 # TODO: Implement Materialized Path
 ## Models
 ### Category
-- add path attribute
-- remove height, depth attribute, parent, children
-- add init
+- funcs in draft
 ## Content Manager
-- modify change parent
-- modify reassign children
-- modify get possible children
-- modify get possible parents
+- funcs in draft
+- adapt create/update from form to use {id, name}
 ## Routes
-- modify all categories query
+- modify choices to use {id, name}
 ## Template
 - modify category tree makro